wilyx/Round_Two/README.md

-I assume this suppose to give permission for you to read my silly testing. haha
+assume this suppose to give permission for you to read my silly testing. haha